MUNBa: Machine Unlearning via Nash Bargaining: Introduction

-Despite the success of MU algorithms, little attention has been paid to the issue of gradient conflict in MU.
 Roughly speaking, current MU methods involve two subgoals: erasing the influence of particular data points from the model while preserving its performance, \ie, forgetting and preserving.
 Consider a model with parameters $\vtheta$ and assume we would like to remove the influence of a set of data points $\gD_f$ (\ie, forgetting data).
 Let $\gD_r$ represent the remaining data that is intended to be retained.
 MU is often formulated~\cite{fan2023salun,heng2023selective} as minimizing a weighted sum of two objectives as: $\min_{\vtheta} \alpha_r \gL_r(\vtheta; \gD_r) + \alpha_f \gL_f(\vtheta; \gD_f)\;$ where $\alpha_r$ and $\alpha_f$ are coefficients for balancing two objectives.
 Here, \textbf{1)} $\gL_r(\vtheta; \gD_r)$ fine-tunes the model with the remaining data $\gD_r$ to preserve the utility and \textbf{2)} $\gL_f(\vtheta; \gD_f)$ directs the model to forget knowledge associated with $\gD_f$ (by maximizing the loss on $\gD_f$).

-However, the forgetting task gradient (\ie, $\nabla_{\vtheta} \gL_f$) may have conflicting directions with the preservation task gradient (\ie, $\nabla_{\vtheta} \gL_r$). \cref{fig:gradient_conflict} illustrates the histogram of cosine similarity between the joint update vector and both the forgetting task gradient and the preservation task gradient during the MU process, highlighting the frequent occurrence of gradient conflicts, which often cause performance degradation as studied in the literature on Multi-Objective Optimization (MOO)~\cite{yu2020gradient,liu2021conflict}.
-Addressing this conflict can improve the performance of MU algorithm across both forgetting and preserving objectives.
+However, the forgetting task gradient (\ie, $\nabla_{\vtheta} \gL_f$) may have conflicting directions with the preservation task gradient (\ie, $\nabla_{\vtheta} \gL_r$).
+Moreover, the magnitudes of these gradients may differ significantly, potentially causing the joint gradient to be dominated by one of the objectives. \cref{fig:gradient_conflict} illustrates the histogram of cosine similarity between the joint update vector and both the forgetting task gradient and the preservation task gradient during the MU process, as well as the ratio of their gradient norms, highlighting the frequent occurrence of gradient conflicts and dominance, which are known to cause performance degradation as studied in the literature on Multi-Objective Optimization (MOO)~\cite{yu2020gradient,liu2021conflict,senushkin2023independent,liu2023famo}.
+Addressing these issues can improve the performance of MU algorithm across both forgetting and preserving objectives.